-Beyond knowing the path to get you to your destination, it is nice to break up the trip with short stops along the way.
+On a long road trip, it is nice to break it up with short stops along the way.
 This could include knowing where a great rest stop with picnic tables and room to run are located.

 I have found that driving is so much nicer when everyone has time to get up and stretch.

 Or, it could be a place that you’d like to visit which happens to be on your driving itinerary.

 Although we had long days of driving through Canada, we picked a few spots to stop and enjoy the local attractions.

 I even got the younger boys to cooperate with goofy photo shoots!

 Best Road Trip Ever: Bring Activities for All Riders